-Step 2: Admission to the Teacher Education Program (TEP)
+Admission to the Teacher Education Program (TEP)

-After completing further, program-specific requirements, students may be admitted to the Teacher Education Program (TEP).
+After completing further, program-specific requirements, students completing a teacher education program which leads to licensure, may be admitted to the Teacher Education Program (TEP).
 Admission to TEP is competitive; meeting minimum admission requirements is necessary but not always sufficient for admission.
 Late applications are considered on a space-available basis.